 For the many Ohio motorists who are pulled over for Operating a Vehicle Under the Influence (OVI) of alcohol every year, the encounter with police is a familiar one.
 The stop starts with a few questions, along with a request for your driver’s license and vehicle registration.
 Then, officers may request you to perform a series of field sobriety tests.
 Depending on the outcome of this exchange, police may request that you take a breath test to measure your blood alcohol concentration (BAC).
 At this point, you might assume that your fate is sealed and a conviction for drunk driving is imminent.
 However, you should be aware that DUI breathalyzers are notoriously and unacceptably flawed for a number of reasons.

 At Luftman, Heck & Associates LLP, our Columbus OVI/DUI defense lawyers have seen first-hand how inaccuracies and mistakes in administering breath tests can lead to unjust results in a drunk driving case.
 The criminal justice community may tout their effectiveness in combatting alcohol-related offenses, but breathalyzer machines can’t be trusted.
-There may be options to fight the charges, so please contact our team to learn more about them.
+There may be options to fight the charges, so please contact our team of local criminal defense attorneys to learn more about them.
 You can set up a free consultation at our Dublin, OH office by calling (614) 224-1500 today.